 Who Can Apply for Probate?

 The process of applying for probate with a will begins with identifying the right person for the task.
-Typically, this responsibility falls to the executor named in the deceased’s will.
-However, if there is no will, the next of kin or another entitled person can apply to become the administrator of the estate.
+Typically, this responsibility falls to the executor (or executors) named in the deceased’s will.
+If there is no will, or no executor is named, willing, or able to act, the next of kin or another entitled person can apply to become the administrator of the estate under the intestacy rules.

 Executors vs. Administrators

 It’s essential to understand the distinction between executors and administrators.
-Executors are individuals appointed by the deceased in their will to manage the estate according to their wishes.
-On the other hand, administrators are appointed by the court when there is no will or when the named executors are unable or unwilling to act.
+Executors are individuals (or professional firms) appointed by the deceased in their will to manage the estate according to the will’s instructions.
+Their authority derives from the will itself, though they need the Grant of Probate to prove that authority to third parties such as banks and the Land Registry.
+On the other hand, administrators are appointed when there is no valid will (intestacy) or when the named executors are unable or unwilling to act.
+Administrators derive their authority entirely from the Grant of Letters of Administration issued by the Probate Registry, and they must distribute the estate according to the statutory intestacy rules rather than a will.

 Eligibility Criteria for Applying

 To be eligible to apply for probate, an individual must meet certain criteria.
-For executors, this involves being named in the will and being over 18 years old.
-Administrators, typically the next of kin, must also be over 18 and may need to provide documentation to prove their entitlement.
-For more information on the probate process, you can check out our guide on how to find out if probate has been.
+For executors, this involves being named in the will and being over 18 years of age.
+There is no requirement that an executor be a UK resident, though being based overseas can add practical complexity.
+Up to four executors can apply for a Grant jointly, though only one is legally required.
+Administrators must also be over 18 and are determined by a strict order of priority set out in the Non-Contentious Probate Rules — typically the surviving spouse or civil partner first, then children, then parents, and so on.
+Administrators may need to provide additional documentation to prove their entitlement.
+For more information on the probate process, you can check out our guide on how to find out if probate has been granted.

 Understanding these roles and eligibility criteria is crucial for a smooth probate application process.
 Ensuring that the right person is applying can prevent delays and complications in managing the deceased’s estate.